ostdotcom/website-docupony/docs/authentication.md

 sidebar_label:Authentication
 ---

 For being able to use and run the API in [getting started](http://localhost:3000/ostkit-restful-api/docs/started.html) provided in this documentation.
 You will need to authenticate your account by including the API signature in each API request.
-You can get your API secret-key in the OST KIT alpha developers [page](https://kit.stagingost.com/).
+You can get your API secret-key in the OST KIT⍺ developers [page](https://kit.stagingost.com/).
 Please be sure to keep your API keys safely.
-Do not share your secret API keys in publicly accessible areas such as GitHub, Google docs etc. In case you think that your secret key has been compromised please generate a new API secret key as soon as possible from the OST KIT [Dashboard](https://kit.stagingost.com/dashboard).
+Do not share your secret API keys in publicly accessible areas such as GitHub, Google docs etc. In case you think that your secret key has been compromised please generate a new API secret key as soon as possible from the OST KIT⍺ [Dashboard](https://kit.stagingost.com/dashboard).

 To generate the API signature follow the steps below: